bacalhau-project/bacalhau/docs/getting-started/installation.md

 We achieve that by running the commands in the snippet below.
 First, let us create and move into a directory that will store our job outputs.
 Second, use the `get` verb to download the job outputs into the current directory.
-_This command prints out a number of verbose logs, although these meant for Bacalhau developers you may want to ignore them (this will soon: [issue #614](https://github.com/filecoin-project/bacalhau/issues/614))._
+_This command prints out a number of verbose logs, although these meant for Bacalhau developers you may want to ignore them (this will soon go away: [issue #614](https://github.com/filecoin-project/bacalhau/issues/614))._

 ```
 ❯ mkdir -p /tmp/myfolder